TACC/coe-332-sp21/docs/week11/messaging.rst

   * Accessing code from external modules is accomplished through the ``import`` statement.
   * Circular imports will cause errors - if module A imports an object from module B, module B cannot import from module A.

+**Examples.** The Python standard library is a good source of examples of module design.
+You can browse the standard library for Python 3.9 `here <https://docs.python.org/3/library/>`_.

+  * We see the Python standard library has modules focused on a variety of computing tasks; for example, for working with different data types, such as the ``datetime`` module and the ``array`` module.
+The descriptions are succinct:

+    * *The datetime module supplies classes for manipulating dates and times.*
+    * *This module defines an object type which can compactly represent an array of basic values: characters, integers, floating point numbers*

+  * For working with various file formats: e.g., ``csv``, ``configparser``
+  * For working with concurrency: ``threading``, ``multiprocessing``, etc.

 With this in mind, a first approach might be to break up our system into two modules:

   * ``api.py`` - this module contains the flask web server.